 Naturally Illinois Science Box

 The Naturally Illinois Science Box was developed by the Prairie Research Institute outreach and education team as a tool to help students learn about the work of the five Illinois State Scientific Surveys which make up the Prairie Research Institute.
-The box is named after our annual Naturally Illinois Expo, which takes place each March, and includes a variety of books for all age levels as well as hands-on activities that showcase the wide range of scientific research conducted by our scientists.
+The box is named after our Naturally Illinois Expo, and includes a variety of books for all age levels as well as hands-on activities that showcase the wide range of scientific research conducted by our scientists.
 Bring a little bit of our Expo into to your home, classroom, scout troop, 4H club, or other group year round!

 - Geology: What does a geologist do?
 Describe Illinois minerals and learn how and where they were formed.